Electric-Coin-Company/tfl-book/src/overview.md

 This consensus layer uses a finalizing *Proof-of-Stake (PoS)* consensus protocol, and enables ZEC holders to earn protocol rewards for contributing to the security of the Zcash network.
 By integrating a PoS layer with the current PoW Zcash protocol, this design specifies a *hybrid consensus protocol*.

-The integration of the current PoW consensus with the TFL produces a new top-level consensus protocol referred to as *PoW+TFL*.
+The integration of the current PoW consensus with the TFL produces a new top-level consensus protocol referred to as [PoW+TFL](./terminology.md#definition-pow-tfl).

 In the following subchapters we introduce the [Design at a Glance](./overview/design-at-a-glance.md), then provide an overview of the major components of the design.